 Managing SSH Keys and Key Pairs for Linux Instances

-Apiculus CloudConsole allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
+Apiculus Cloud Console allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
 Passwords, due to their very nature, can easily be compromised.
 On the other hand, SSH keys are encrypted signatures that function only when there’s a match between their public and private components.

 Managing SSH Keys

-- New SSH key pairs can be generated from the Generate a new key pair button on the bottom left.
-This will create a public-private key pair and download the private key on your system while keeping the public key in your Apiculus CloudConsole account.
-You can then use the downloaded private key to connect to virtual machines that are associated with the corresponding public key.
+This will create a public-private key pair, downloading the private key to your system while storing the public key in your Apiculus Cloud Console account.
+You can then use the downloaded private key to connect to virtual machines associated with the corresponding public key.

-- Existing public keys on your system can be uploaded to your Apiculus Cloud account using the Upload a public key button.
-This assumes that you already have a key pair on your system and just upload the contents of the public key (typically, a .pub file in your system’s SSH directory) to your Apiculus CloudConsole account.
+This requires you to already have a key pair on your system, and you simply need to upload the contents of the public key (usually a .pub file from your system’s SSH directory) to your Apiculus Cloud Console account.

 Using Linux Instances with SSH Keys